Jemma Beggs visits Cardiff’s Sherman Theatre to review Peter Pan, a modern take on a classic by writer Rob Evans and directed by Róisín McBrinn.

 With the festive notes of the live band drifting in from the foyer and the promise of mulled wine and mince pies at the interval, we settled down to an hour and a half of fun, flying and fantasy.
 I will admit, when the curtain lifted to reveal the Darling family (minus the deceased Mrs Darling and more to my disappointment minus the charming nanny in the form of adorable dog Nana) situated in a 1970s council flat I did feel a sinking sensation in my stomach.
 Where was the familiar, charming Darling household?
 However, the talent of the actors and the brilliance of Rob Evans’ script soon became apparent as the production succeeded in its aim to leave behind the Edwardian setting and old fashioned view of childhood and bring Peter Pan into a more modern world.
 There was laughter from the audience right from the beginning at the bang up to date humour as Wendy is informed by her brother that he has “to attend my toy’s wedding – I mean civil partnership!”

 The moment that the audience really became convinced though was obvious.
 The first glimpse of Neverland introduced ‘The Lost Boys’ whose hilarious antics and endearing song, still being sung by most of the children as they left the theatre at the end of the night, united the audience and brought out the first round of applause.
-The show retained the wonder and magic of the original story through the colorful, mystical set of Neverland and well-designed otherworldly costumes and by staying true to the essence of the main characters.
+The show retained the wonder and magic of the original story through the colourful, mystical set of Neverland and well-designed otherworldly costumes and by staying true to the essence of the main characters.

 A single light whizzing about the stage managed to convey the cheeky character of Tinkerbell; although speechless her funny noises translated by Peter ensured she was still often at the centre of the action.
 And indeed she created quite an impression as the entire audience immediately rose to the occasion with thundering applause and shouts of “I do believe in fairies” to bring her back to life after she saves Peter and Wendy.
 And Peter himself, a little revamped with a red mohawk, but still sporting his traditional green outfit, perfectly captured the childlike arrogance and bossiness combined with a sweet vulnerability which is so well known to his character – “Oh the cleverness of me!” he proclaims after Wendy (taking the modern route of stapling rather sewing) reattaches his shadow to him.